Music is taught throughout the school.

 We believe that all pupils should have the opportunity to make music, whether in a choir or an instrumental ensemble, and offer a variety of these in the extended curriculum.
-Our current extracurricular music provision includes the following: Junior Choir, Senior Choir and Chamber Choir, Junior and Senior Orchestras, Rock and Pop group, Music Theatre group, Ukulele group and a number of chamber ensembles including Clarinet Ensemble, Saxophone Ensemble, Flute Ensemble, Brass Ensemble, String Ensemble, and Double Reed Ensemble.
-We work closely with the drama department and recently put on a fantastic musical production of "Sister Act" involving a cast of girls from years 7-13.
+Our current extracurricular music provision for Sixth Form includes the following: Senior Choir and Chamber Choir, Senior Orchestra, Ukulele group and a number of chamber ensembles including Clarinet Ensemble, Flute Ensemble, Brass Ensemble and String Ensemble.
+We work closely with the drama department and this year delivered a fantastic musical production of "Matilda" involving a cast of girls from Years 7-13.

 Instrumental, vocal and music theory lessons are taught by a well-qualified and experienced visiting team of 10 peripatetic music staff and the school hosts Associated Board music examinations each term.
 Each year we have a Queen's School Festival of Music where girls from beginner to advanced levels can perform to each other and receive feedback from a team of experienced adjudicators.